 These protect against client injury, sexual misconduct allegations, providing wrongful information that leads to injury/sickness, and not meeting a client’s expectations.

 - Protection includes everything you could want to be covered against

 - Insurance is easily processed online and coverage is immediate

 - No coverage on-premises rental

-K&K Insurance doesn’t only offer personal training insurance but a range of other options that cover most of the exercise types you would find in a gym, for example spinning, aquatic exercise, yoga, pilates and others.
+K&K Insurance offers personal training insurance and a range of other options that cover most of the exercise types you would find in a gym, for example, spinning, aquatic exercise, yoga, pilates, and others.

 - Great for gym owners that need to cover all fitness programs

 - Includes an identity protection plan

 No matter what type of trainer you are, from a personal trainer to a group fitness instructor and even an online trainer, Insure Fitness Group has a specific insurance cover for you.

 - Specialized insurance for a range of fitness professionals